Where Coronavirus Cases Have Been Reported in the Philadelphia Area

 In this case as well, local testing has come back positive and now must be confirmed by the CDC.

-The Camden County man is one of four New Jersey residents who contracted the virus.
+The Camden County man is one of six New Jersey residents who contracted the virus.

 “While we know that any case of coronavirus presents a cause for concern for our residents, we want to emphasize that this case only reemphasizes the need to follow personal hygiene guidelines vigilantly, this should not be a cause for panic and the risk to the general public remains low,” Camden County health officer Paschal Nwako said.